-Students can view all of their financial aid information online at: https://selfservice.stmartin.edu/NetPartnerStudent/
+Students can view all of their financial aid information online at: https://selfservice.stmartin.edu/Net-PartnerStudent/

-Students must have a financial aid record already established at SMU for the academic year in order to access the SFSC Student Aid Portal.
+\Students must have a financial aid record already established at SMU for the academic year in order to access the SFSC Student Aid Portal.
 Students who have not begun the financial aid application process can get started by completing the Free Application for Federal Student Aid.
 Enter SMU's school code 003794 on the application and we will automatically receive a copy.
-Once we receive the student's information they can then start using the SFSC Student Aid Portal.
+Once the information is received, students can start using the SFSC Student Aid Portal.